johnlindquist/worktree-cli/README.md

 wt setup feature/quick-start -i pnpm
 ```

-### Create a new worktree from Pull Request Number
+### Create a new worktree from Pull Request / Merge Request Number

 ```bash
 wt pr <prNumber> [options]
 ```
-Uses the GitHub CLI (`gh`) to check out the branch associated with the given Pull Request number, sets it up locally to track the correct remote branch (handling forks automatically), and then creates a worktree for it.
+Uses GitHub CLI (`gh`) or GitLab CLI (`glab`) to check out the branch associated with the given Pull Request or Merge Request number, sets it up locally to track the correct remote branch (handling forks automatically), and then creates a worktree for it.

-**Benefit:** Commits made in this worktree can be pushed directly using `git push` to update the Pull Request.
+**Benefit:** Commits made in this worktree can be pushed directly using `git push` to update the Pull Request or Merge Request.

+**Requires:**
-**Requires GitHub CLI (`gh`) to be installed and authenticated.**
+- **For GitHub**: GitHub CLI (`gh`) installed and authenticated
+- **For GitLab**: GitLab CLI (`glab`) installed and authenticated

+The tool automatically detects whether you're working with a GitHub or GitLab repository by analyzing the remote URL.
+You can also manually configure the preferred provider (see [Configure Git Provider](#configure-git-provider)).

 Options:
 - `-p, --path <path>`: Specify a custom path for the worktree (defaults to `<repoName>-<branchName>`)